 Alejandro Martínez de Hoz

-Alejandro Martínez de Hoz is an associate in the International Arbitration group in Mexico City.
-He previously worked in the Washington, DC office.
+Alejandro Martínez de Hoz is an international associate in the International Arbitration group in Washington, DC.
 He represents corporate clients and sovereign States in investment treaty arbitrations, international commercial arbitrations, and related negotiations, with a focus on Latin America.

 Alejandro is an Argentinean lawyer who served as President of the Buenos Aires Bar's Young Division and who previously worked at a major law firm in Argentina in the Corporate and Capital Markets group.